omonkulov/UbuntuSetup/README.md

-# One shell code to rule them all
+# One ShellCode To Rule Them All
+Simple shellcode install and set up applications.